GSA/idmanagement.gov/_playbooks/playbook-autopen.md

 2. [Define controls](#step-2-define-controls) to ensure the certificate and associated key are used only for the intended purpose.
 3. [Obtain a role-based digital signature certificate](#step-3-obtain-a-digital-autopen-certificate) from a Federal Public Key Infrastructure (PKI) Shared Service Provider.

 This playbook recommends using a role-based signature certificate issued to a hardware device (e.g., smart card, USB hardware device, or other FIPS–140 Level 2  certified hardware) from a [Federal PKI Certification Authority]({{site.baseurl}}/partners/trust-services/#government-identity-services){:target="_blank"}{:rel="noopener noreferrer"}.
 [Federal Agency Certification Authorities]({{site.baseurl}}/fpki/ca/#all-federal-pki-certification-authorities){:target="_blank"}{:rel="noopener noreferrer"} may also issue this certificate on their own.
 The digital autopen certificate can only digitally sign documents.
 An agency should consider additional controls to limit its use only to sign *Federal Register* documents.
-This playbook supports [OMB Circular A-130 goals](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf){:target="_blank"}{:rel="noopener noreferrer"}, including developing and implementing processes to support employee digital signatures.
+This playbook supports [OMB Circular A-130 goals](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, including developing and implementing processes to support employee digital signatures.

 Send any questions on the process to ICAM at gsa.gov.